About the Presidents' Commission Scholars Program

 Important Dates and Information

 Proposal Due Date: February 10, 2016

 Project Duration: Summer 2016 (all work and reporting must be completed by October 1, 2016)

 The California State University Program for Education and Research in Biotechnology (CSUPERB) recognizes that research experience is critical to engaging and graduating students interested in biotechnology careers.
 The focus of this program is to increase the number of undergraduate students that have access to a full-time research experience.

-The Presidents’ Commission Scholars program is open to CSU undergraduates in "good standing" who are either freshmen or sophomores at the time the proposal is submitted on February 12, 2014.
-Eligible students must plan to remain at his or her CSU campus for at least one more academic term after the summer of 2014.
+The Presidents’ Commission Scholars program is open to CSU undergraduates in "good standing" who are either freshmen or sophomores at the time the proposal is submitted in February, 2016.
+Eligible students must plan to remain at his or her CSU campus for at least one more academic term after the summer of 2016.

-Projects can start in May and end in September, 2014, but should track approximately with the summer term on campus.
+Projects can start in May and end in September, 2016, but should track approximately with the summer term on the host campus.
 Final reports are due October 1, 2016.
 Exact project start dates are contingent upon award conditions, including IRB, IBC or IACUC approvals on campus.

 For questions regarding this award program or RFP, please contact CSUPERB at (619) 594-2822 or by email.